keniasousa/getting-cleaning-data/CodeBook.md

 Information about the summary choices made:

-The orginal data set contains:
+The original data set contains:
 - for the training set: **7,352** observations and **563** variables (**561** measurement variables + **1** variable for activities and **1** variable for subjects).
 - for the test set: **2,947** observations and **563** variables (**561** measurement variables + **1** variable for activities and **1** variable for subjects).

 The script merges the training and the test sets to create one data set.
 The merged data set contains **10,299** observations and **563** variables.

-The **563** variables of the data set were appropriately labeled with descriptive variable names from the complete list of variables of each feature vector in 'features.txt', available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The **563** variables of the data set were appropriately labelled with descriptive variable names from the complete list of variables of each feature vector in 'features.txt', available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 From the complete data set, the 'run_analysis.R' script extracts only the measurements on the mean and standard deviation for each measurement.
 The strategy used in this script is to select all columns that have the following names: `mean()`, `std()`, `Subjects` and `Activities`.